domiyanyue/my_notes/C++_knowledge_for_SYCL.md

   return 0;
 }
 ```
-We can contruct functor when pass in function without declare it:
+We can construct functor when pass in function without declare it:
 ```C++
   // Simplify Code:
   // MyCompare comparitor;